center-for-threat-informed-defense/insider-threat-ttp-kb/docs/index.rst

 KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-This project makes use of ATT&CK®: `ATT&CK® Terms of Use
+This project makes use of MITRE ATT&CK®: `ATT&CK® Terms of Use
 <https://attack.mitre.org/resources/terms-of-use/>`__